 IMPORTANT: Do not use your mouse to select the area, only use Ctrl + A as you may miss out on grabbing some of the code.

-Open Outlook 2013 and click the File tab from your top toolbar, then select Options.
+Open Outlook 2016 and click the File tab from the toolbar, then select Options.

-Select Mail on the left hand side and click the Signatures... button.
+Select Mail from the sidebar and click the Signatures... button.

-Click on New and type a name for your email signature, then click OK.
+Click New and enter a name for your email signature, press OK.

 Congratulations!
 Your email signature is now installed and ready to use!